Construction Accident Frequently Asked Questions

 Our Minnesota Construction Accident Lawyers understand that contact with heavy equipment or dangerous machinery on construction sites can lead to various types of construction site accidents, including:

 - Electrical Accidents

 - Equipment Malfunction

 - Ladder Accidents

 If you’ve been injured in an accident or due to the work you perform, you have legal rights.
-At Fields Law Firm, we want to help you get the compensation you need to support your family.
+At Fields Law Firm, our work injury lawyers want to help you get the compensation you need to support your family.
 Just fill out a free contact request form or call 1-888-343-5375 to Get Fields! working on your claim today.

 Can I sue my employer if I’ve been injured in a construction accident?

 Minnesota law forbids most employees from suing their employers after being hurt at work, instead requiring them to seek benefits through the workers’ compensation system.
 Minnesota workers’ compensation benefits can pay for your medical bills and lost wages, so you can focus on getting back to work.
 Depending on your case, you may be able to file a personal injury claim for additional damages against a corporation or third party that contributed to your injuries, such as a defective equipment manufacturer or a negligent contractor.